JustinDudley/complete-node-bootcamp-1-node-farm-starter/README.txt

 is still included in the file; it has not yet been abstracted to its own module.

+There is an OXBOX in github for this project.
+It was made before the package.json, and node_modules, and slugify, and prettier, were added.
+The functionality of the oxbow is exactly the same as the final functionality, I believe.
+The oxbow may just look a bit cleaner, without some of the bells and whistles.

 To run:
 $ node index.js